|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Understand how aircraft engines work and airframes are constructed.
 Get to know the responsibilities of owners, pilots, and mechanics for the safe airworthy maintenance of aircraft.

-Aeronautics classes scheduled for Spring 2013
+Aeronautics classes scheduled for Fall 2013